dotnet/dotNext/docs/features/core/sync.md

 ```

 # Built-in Reader/Writer Synchronization
-Exclusive lock such as monitor lock may not be applicable due to performance reasons to some data types.
+Exclusive lock such as monitor lock may not be applicable due to performance reasons for some data types.
 For example, exclusive lock for dictionary or list is redundant because there are two consumers of these objects: writers and readers.

-DotNext library provides several extension methods for more granular control over synchronization for any reference type:
+DotNext library provides several extension methods for more granular control over synchronization of any reference type:
 * `AcquireReadLock` acquires reader lock
 * `AcquireWriteLock` acquires exclusive lock
 * `AcquireUpgradeableReadLock` acquires read lock which can be upgraded to write lock

-These methods allow to turn any thread-unsafe object into thread-safe object with precise control of multithreading access.
+These methods allow to turn any thread-unsafe object into thread-safe object with precise control in context of multithreading access.

 ```csharp
 using System.Text;